awsdocs/amazon-transcribe-developer-guide/doc_source/security_iam_service-with-iam.md

 ### Using temporary credentials with Amazon Transcribe<a name="security_iam_service-with-iam-roles-tempcreds"></a>

 You can use temporary credentials to sign in with federation, to assume an IAM role, or to assume a cross\-account role\.
-You obtain temporary security credentials by calling AWS Security Token Service \(AWS STS\) API operations, such as [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) or [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)\.
+You obtain temporary security credentials by calling AWS Security Token Service \(AWS STS\) APIs, such as [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) or [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)\.

 Amazon Transcribe supports using temporary credentials\.